silvacms/documentation/source/contents/forms.rst

             self.status = u'Thank you for your request.' return silvaforms.SUCCESS

-On line 3, we define our form by inheriting from :py:class:`~zeam.form.silva.PublicForm`.
+On line 4 we define our form by inheriting from :py:class:`~zeam.form.silva.PublicForm`.
 Like for other forms, :term:`Grok` will read our class and register it.

-On line 6, we use the :term:`Grok directive` :py:func:`grok.name` to name our form ``contact.html``: it will be available at the URL ``/contact.html`` appended to any Silva content object URL.
+On line 7 and 8, we use the :term:`Grok directive` :py:func:`grok.name` and :py:func:`grok.context` to name our form ``contact.html`` and it will be available at the URL ``/contact.html`` appended to any Silva container.

-On line 8, we set a title, on 9 a description.
-On line 10 we create the form fields out of the field definition we defined before.
+On line 10, we set a title, on 11 a description.
+On line 12 we create the form fields out of the field definition we defined before.

-On 12 to 20, we define a new form action *Contact us!*.
-The action is registered with the help of the decorator on line 12.
-On line 14, we extract the form data entered by the user from the Zope request, if there was an error, we set accordingly a status message on the form, and return a failure marker.
+On 14 to 22, we define a new form action *Contact us!*.
+The action is registered with the help of the decorator on line 14.
+On line 16, we extract the form data entered by the user from the Zope request, if there was an error, we set accordingly a status message on the form, and return a failure marker.
 If everything went alright, we have a